webiny/docs.webiny.com/docs/get-started/template-setup/cwp-template-cms.md

 sidebar_label: CMS template
 ---

-This guide includes what you need to setup a project using `cwp-template-cms`.
+This guide includes what you need to setup a project using the `cms` template.
 This guide assumes you already did the first two steps [here](/docs/get-started/quick-start).

 ## 1. Deploy API